Old Tamil: Literary work

 Many literary works in Old Tamil have also survived.
 These include a corpus of 2,381 poems collectively known as Sangam literature.
 These poems are usually dated to between the 3rd century BCE and 5th century CE, which makes them the oldest extant body of literature in India.
 Other literary works in Old Tamil include Thirukural, Silappatikaram and Maṇimēkalai, and a number of ethical and didactic texts, written between the 5th and 8th centuries.
 (Note: The dating of Sangam literature and the identification of its language with Old Tamil was questioned by Herman Tieken who argued that the works are better understood as 9th century Pāṇṭiyan dynasty compositions, written in an archaising style to make them seem older than they were.
 Tieken's dating has, however, been criticised by multiple reviewers of his work.)

 "Tamil is categorized as a classical language as it has a considerably extensive written tradition that is known for predating other classical works in India by over a thousand years."
 In addition, to its thousands of years of history as a literary language, notably during the Sangam period.
 A major distinction in this regard, is that Tamil is classified as a Dravidian language, making it the oldest written tradition not descended from Sanskrit in India.

 The term Sangam refers to multiple periods in which Sangam Tamil literature originates.
 Notably, there are to be considered three primary Sangam periods, as well as a Post Sangam period.
 However, all Sangam literature available to us dates from the third Sangam period, as well as the Post Sangam period.
-Regardless of this, Sangam Tamil literature still nevertheless boasts a literary history spanning over 2,000 years, making it one of the oldest languages still in use today, as the Tamil from the Sangam period is still mutually intelligible to a degree by modern Tamil speakers.
 The exact dates of Sangam publications are debated by scholars.
 "There are two primary styles defined through Sangam literature, Akam and Puram.
 Through Akam, aspects of love and romantic feelings are portrayed through five distinct categories, each relating to a unique landscape.
 Puram typically displays aspects of war and politics."

 Sangam literature can be found from its first period around 250 BCE–200 CE.
 Regarding their pretexts, Puram poems most notably target specific morals that the author wishes to convey.
 One of the most notable works of Sangam literature is the Tirukkural, and serves as a prime example among other Sangam didactic texts.
 The Tirukkural is known for being a text in which the reader is taught morals in a poetic manner, typically through the use of couplets.